google/differential-privacy/cc/docs/index.md

 contributions should be reduced to a single input element before being passed to our algorithms.

+Our library does not protect against integer overflows, since such protection could violate DP.

 ## Error codes

 Our libraries use